BryceVerberne/RP2040_FreeRTOS_UART_Comms/README.md

 # RP2040 FreeRTOS UART Communication

 ## Project Description

-This project, developed for the Sun Devil Satellite Laboratory (SDSL) as a practice exercise, demonstrates a simple FreeRTOS-based program on the Raspberry Pi Pico (RP2040) with the following tasks:
+This program is designed for the Raspberry Pi Pico using the Pico SDK and FreeRTOS.
+It consists of two main tasks:

-1. **Message Sender Task:** Sends a "hello" message through a queue every 5 seconds.
+1. The first task sends a message through a queue every 5 seconds.
+The message contains the string "hello".
-2. **Message Receiver Task:** Waits for messages from the sender task and transmits the received "hello" message via UART.
+2. The second task waits for messages from the first task.
+Upon receiving a message, it transmits the string "hello" out of its UART.

+This setup demonstrates basic inter-task communication using queues in FreeRTOS and provides a foundation for more complex RTOS-based applications on the Raspberry Pi Pico.

 ## How to Run
 1. Build and flash the program to your Raspberry Pi Pico.
 2. Open a serial monitor to observe the UART output.